-- A. Definitions: Conduct or activity involving the use or possession of materials or items deemed a threat to the safety of any student or staff, or sexual assault against any student or staff - 1.
-Examples include: The use, possession, and/or condition of being under the influence of any alcoholic beverage or controlled substance on school property, at any school-related off-campus activity or between school-related events; the use or possession of drugs or paraphernalia not prescribed for medical reasons; the use or possession of guns, knives, or other items that may be used as a weapon - 2.
-In such circumstances, the student's parents and, where warranted, the police will be immediately notified.
+- A. Definitions: Conduct or activity involving the use or possession of materials or items deemed a threat to the safety of any student or staff or sexual assault against any student or staff - 1.
+Examples include: The use, possession, and/or condition of being under the influence of any alcoholic beverage or controlled substance on school property, at any school-related off-campus activity or between school-related events.
+The use or possession of drugs or paraphernalia not prescribed for medical reasons.
+The use or possession of guns, knives, or other items that may be used as a weapon. - 2.
+In such circumstances, the student's parents and where warranted, the police, will be immediately notified.
 Drug and/or alcohol screening, assessment, and counseling may be requested of the student by the administration.
-A failure by the student to comply with all aspects of such requests and/or the conduct or activity by the student which lead to this point may result in expulsion. - B. Disciplinary procedures: - 1.
+A failure by the students to comply with all aspects of such requests may result in expulsion. - B. Disciplinary procedures: - 1.
 First offense requires immediate suspension and action by the Directors of Learning Committee and could result in expulsion. - 2.
-Steps of discipline may vary in coming to a God-pleasing solution. - 3.
+If an offense is serious enough, steps of discipline can vary in coming to a God-pleasing solution. - 3.
 A one-semester probationary period is required if a student is readmitted following expulsion from Northland.
 Probation may also occur in certain circumstances following a suspension.